Greg Giraldo: Tributes

 On September 29, 2010, on The Daily Show with Jon Stewart, Jon Stewart honored Giraldo during the end-of-show "Your Moment of Zen" segment by playing a clip of his stand-up and renaming the segment for that night "Your Moment of Greg".
 John Popper, lead singer of Blues Traveler, dedicated the song "The Mountains Win Again" to Giraldo during the band's concert on September 29; he had worked with the comedian on the TV show Z Rock.
-On September 30, 2010, numerous comedians and celebrities expressed their sorrow for Giraldo's death on Twitter.
+On September 30, 2010, numerous comedians and celebrities expressed their sorrow over Giraldo's death on Twitter.
 Comedy Central posted a series of clips from Giraldo's past works, titled "The Best of Greg Giraldo," on their website.

 On October 9, 2010, Comedy Central aired a special titled Comics Anonymous: Addictive Stand-Up.
 Filmed prior to Giraldo's death, it featured several comedians who had been sober for 10 years or more.
 The show's executive producer, comedian Mike DeStefano, dedicated the special to Giraldo.
 On October 12, 2010, the series premiere of Nick Swardson's Pretend Time, Swardson dedicated the episode to Giraldo.

 On November 2, 2010, Comix comedy club in New York hosted the Jim Florentine roast, at which Giraldo had been scheduled to perform.
-Throughout the show, many of the comedians paid tribute to Giraldo in roast-style fashion.
-Host Rich Vos joked: "I wasn’t the first choice to host.
-Greg Giraldo was asked, but he said he’d rather be dead than host this."
+Throughout the show, many of the comedians paid tribute to Giraldo, roast-style.
+Host Rich Vos joked: "I wasn't the first choice to host.
+Greg Giraldo was asked, but he said he'd rather be dead than host this."

 On February 9, 2011, a benefit titled "The Big Time Comedy Show" was held at NYC's Beacon Theatre.
 It was to raise money for Giraldo's sons and for The Greg Giraldo Fund, founded in his memory.
 Maryann Giraldo said it was "to help children living within families of addiction... to be educated, encouraged and empowered, and given the tools they need to make different choices in their lives".
 The lineup included sets by Jerry Seinfeld, Lewis Black, Colin Quinn, Dave Attell, Jim Norton, Ted Alexandro, Nick DiPaolo, Jesse Joyce, and Eddie Brill, and the event was hosted by Tom Papa.
 Another benefit show was held in Los Angeles at the Wiltern Theater on June 29, 2011, and featured sets by Jeffrey Ross, Daniel Tosh, Marc Maron, Ralphie May, Brian Posehn, Bill Burr, Dave Attell, and Tom Papa; it was hosted by Jesse Joyce.